Abu3005/Two-players-dice-game/README.md

-# :couple: Two players game :couple:
+# :couple: Two players game

 ### :guitar: Rules of the game
 - Two players game, playing in rounds.